 That’s not the only obstacle you face as a local business either, considering how frequently Google changes their list of ranking factors.
-If you’re a small business hoping to show up in local searches, it’s possible for Google to totally turn things upside down for you.
-They certainly did that when they rolled the Possum algorithm update out, because it lets businesses who are outside of city limits the right to compete for any local spots in areas they service.
+If you’re a small business hoping to show up in local searches by using affordable SEO services, it’s possible for Google to totally turn things upside down for you.
+They certainly did that when they rolled the Possum algorithm update out because it lets businesses who are outside of city limits the right to compete for any local spots in areas they service.

 Now, this is when you need to start emphasizing how you can get your business more traction, and the following 10 local SEO tactics can do just that for you:

 1) Claim the Listings for Your Business:

 Over the course of time, business listings get created for your company.
 In time, those listings are going to accumulate.
 It’s crucial that you claim every listing for your business name.
 Remove all the duplicates, and make sure the surviving listings have information that is correct.
 You might discover that finding every listing seems intimidating, although there are some very effective tools that can make this process much simpler.

 Moz Local is one great tool for you to use in finding any and all listings related to your business.
 Just enter your company name, but remember it has to be spelled out just like it is on your own website.
 That includes abbreviations, capitalizations, and the like.
 Pick your business out of the results, and then Moz will deliver you the total listings related to your business, whether they be complete, partial, duplicate, or inconsistent.

 2) Put Location Pages on Your Website: